-During the year, the focus on health and safety continued to be of paramount importance for the directors, as it is for all employees.
+The focus on health and safety continued to be of paramount importance for the directors, as it is for all employees.
 Providing and maintaining a safe working environment is the first objective of the Company.
-There is a continuous drive for improvement in safety performance through the setting of challenging goals and the pursuit of a programme of on-site safety audits, which reflect the Company's fundamental objectives that none of its staff should go home injured and all employees should commit to behaving safely all of the time.
+There is a continuous drive for improvement in safety performance through the setting of challenging goals and the pursuit of a comprehensive safety and health improvement plan, which reflects the Company's fundamental objective that none of its staff should go home injured and all employees should commit to behaving safely all of the time.
 The Company makes no compromise in respect of its health and safety obligations and centres its safety plans and systems on the principles found in companies with world class safety performance.

-In 2011 the Company received a Gold Medal from the Royal Society for the Prevention of Accidents for achieving seven successive Gold Awards, which have been presented in recognition of achievements in 2010 and continued or improving standards of health and safety over a sustained period.
-The Company continued to maintain its occupational health and safety management system and retained its Occupational Health and Safety Assessment Series ("OHSAS 18001") certification and environmental management system ISO 14001 certification.
+During the Regulatory Year, the Company received a President's Award from the Royal Society for the Prevention of Accidents for achieving 10 consecutive Gold Awards, which had been presented in recognition of achievements in 2011 and for continued or improving standards of health and safety over a sustained period.
+The Company continued to maintain its occupational health and safety management system and retained its Occupational Health and Safety Assessment Series ("OHSAS") 18001 certification and environmental management system ISO 14001 certification.